Servbot91/DiceR/README.md

 3. **New Content Handling**
     - It compares the freshly fetched list (`currentIds`) with the stored cache (`stored.allIds`) using `arraysEqual()`. **If the IDs have changed** (i.e., new content has been added or some items removed) the cache will update to include the new items.

+4. **Logging**
+    - You can verify the state of your local cached list via the F12 browser console menu.
+All functions are fully logged and color coded to assist with debug.

 ### Original Credit
 [random button](https://discourse.stashapp.cc/t/randombutton/1809) written by MrDocSabio.